Skip to main content

 note

 The S3 provider must support conditional writes.
 Angos probes for this capability at startup and fails fast if it is not available.
-Known providers that support conditional writes: AWS S3, MinIO, Exoscale SOS.
+Known providers that support conditional writes: AWS S3, Exoscale SOS

 If your S3 provider does not support conditional writes, use Redis locking instead: